mablhq-public/circleci-orb/src/examples/README.md

 # Usage Examples

-Author and add [Usage Examples](https://circleci.com/docs/2.0/orb-author/#providing-usage-examples-of-orbs) to the `src/examples` directory.
+[Usage Examples](https://circleci.com/docs/2.0/orb-author/#providing-usage-examples-of-orbs) are in this directory.

 Each _YAML_ file within this directory will be treated as an orb usage example, with a name which matches its filename.

-Usage examples should contain clear use-case based example configurations for using the orb.

 ## See